- About Winston-Salem

 Business 40 Improvement Project

-As Winston-Salem's downtown continues to develop into a thriving urban hub, the 1.2-mile stretch of Business 40 that runs through downtown is due for structural improvements and overall beautification.
-The three-year project, spearheaded by the North Carolina Department of Transportation (NCDOT), is a multi-phased project that began last Fall and is slated for completion in late 2020.
+As Winston-Salem's downtown continues to be a thriving urban hub, the 1.2-mile stretch of Business 40 that runs through downtown is underway for structural improvements and overall beautification.
+The three-year project, spearheaded by the North Carolina Department of Transportation (NCDOT), is a multi-phased project is slated for completion Spring 2020.
 The finished project will offer travelers safer roadways in and out of Winston-Salem's bustling downtown, and add and improve pedestrian walkways through and around downtown.